reviewed by Guy

 I’m pretty sure this is also Good Smile Company.

 Sculpt: Hm, it’s pretty simple, but as a petit nendoroid, this is to be expected.
 The limited manueverability on the arms is a bit chaffing, but I am going to dock it points for that awful gap between the earphone and the head.
 3/5.

 Paint: I like her eyes, I like that she is detailed beneath her book.
 I give it 4/5 because there’s nothing wrong, but it’s actually 2.5-3, in terms of “Nothing special, nothing extra-ordinary”, there was just nothing to dock it for.
 In the end I did decide to dock it one point, the “No mouth” is a bit much.

 Accessories: I think the headset is adorable, the frog-cat is nice, and the headset serves a double duty for hiding the gap.
 I don’t have any other petit nendoroids though, and don’t know how to compare, so I’ll leave this one empty.

 ——Message from GGT——

-Welcome our new figure reviewer “Guy”, the owner of “Geekorner-Geekulture” blog!
-Thank you for sharing your figure reviews in Nekomagic with us.
-Beside figure reviews, there is also a “Figure Friday” post in Geekorner-Geekulture everyweek which Guy will share his thought on the figure news in that week.
-It is pretty interesting, you guys should go take a look. =]
+Another figure review by “Guy”, the owner of “Geekorner-Geekulture” blog!
+Thank you again for sharing your figure reviews in Nekomagic with us.
+Like I said last time, there is a “Figure Friday” post in Geekorner-Geekulture everyweek which is pretty interesting, you guys should go take a look. =D